 Anyone!
 This activity is ideal for families, stag or hen groups and individuals.

 How long does it take?

-It takes around 2-3 hours to "run" the Ghyll but we aren't in a rush you can go back and do any section that like again.
+It takes around 2-3 hours to "run" the Ghyll but we aren't in a rush so you can go back and do any section that you like again.

 What do I need?

-We will provide you with all the correct equipment such as wetsuits, helmet and buoyancy aid.
-All you need to bring is a change of clothes, something to wear under your wetsuit and some old shoes...But don't worry we will tell you all this well before your adventure
+We will provide you with all the correct equipment such as wetsuits, helmets and buoyancy aids.
+All you need to bring is a change of clothes, something to wear under your wetsuit and some old shoes...But don't worry we will tell you all this well before your adventure.

 HOW MUCH DOES IT COST?